awslabs/sbt-aws/API.md

 - *Type:* constructs.Construct

+The parent construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@cdklabs/sbt-aws.TenantManagementService.Initializer.parameter.id"></a>

 - *Type:* string

+The ID of the construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@cdklabs/sbt-aws.TenantManagementService.Initializer.parameter.props"></a>

 - *Type:* <a href="#@cdklabs/sbt-aws.TenantManagementServiceProps">TenantManagementServiceProps</a>

+The properties required to initialize the service.

 ---